-Promote and enhance government-to-government relationships between Wisconsin’s eleven tribal governments and the State of Wisconsin.
+Promote and enhance government-to-government relationships between Wisconsin’s 11 federally recognized tribal governments and the State of Wisconsin.
 Respect and recognize the individual sovereignty of the tribes and the state in the development and operation of a safe and efficient transportation system that will foster and support current and future land and economic development while protecting the natural, cultural, and traditional environment.

-The statewide tribal liaison implements the government-to-government relationship with tribes at the state level.
-The statewide tribal liaisons also serves as a primary point of contact for tribal elected officials, regional tribal liaisons, and the Great Lakes Intertribal Council (GLITC).
+The Tribal Affairs program manager implements the government-to-government relationship with tribes at the state level.
+The program manger also serves as a primary point of contact for tribal elected officials, regional tribal liaisons, WisDOT staff, other State of Wisconsin agencies and the Great Lakes Intertribal Council (GLITC).

 The Tribal Affairs project manager supervises the delivery of the various WisDOT tribal programs, including the WisDOT Inter-Tribal Task Force (ITTF), Tribal Labor Advisory Committee (TLAC), Tribal Historic Preservation Officers (THPO) Program, National Summer Transportation Institute (NSTI) and the Tribal Transportation Alliance for New Solutions (Tribal TrANS) program.